3AMax/3Amax.github.io/docs/experience.md

 ### M.Sc. in Ecology and Environment Studies
 **Nalanda University, India** | *2021 – 2023*

-Focused on remote sensing and GIS applications in environmental science, including wetland mapping in the Eastern Himalayas (Arunachal Pradesh) and Land Use / Land Cover (LULC) change modeling.

 ---

 ### High Diploma in General Translation